zik-uralov/daily-jokes/joke_history.md

 - 2025-12-17 13:27:04: There's not really any training for garbagemen.
 They just pick things up as they go. (source: https://icanhazdadjoke.com/)
 - 2025-12-17 13:47:06: Why do cows not have toes?
 They lactose! (source: https://icanhazdadjoke.com/)
 - 2025-12-17 14:07:08: Chuck Norris once visited the Virgin Islands.
 They are now just called The Islands. (source: https://api.chucknorris.io/jokes/random)
+- 2025-12-17 14:27:11: The First rule of Chuck Norris is: you do not talk about Chuck Norris. (source: https://geek-jokes.sameerkumar.website/api?format=json)